-The majority of students matriculating to DMU-CPMS will have earned a bachelors degree before enrolling at DMU.
-You may apply while working toward completion of the requirements for your degree, and you will have the opportunity to indicate this on your application.
-Bachelors degrees must be conferred by a regionally accredited institution.
+The majority of students matriculating to DMU-CPMS will have earned a bachelor’s degree before enrolling at DMU.
+You may apply while working toward completion of the requirements for your degree.
+You will have the opportunity to indicate this on your application.
+Bachelor’s degrees must be conferred by a regionally accredited institution from within the United States.
 In some situations, exceptional students may be considered for admission after completing only three years (90 semester hours) of undergraduate work at a regionally accredited institution.

 All course work must be from a regionally accredited institution.
 You may apply while working toward completion of the following courses, and they must be completed by the date of matriculation.